The Perfect Day Trip from York to Thirsk: World of James Herriot

 What Awaits You in Thirsk?

 Step through the famous red door of 23 Kirkgate and enter the fully restored 1940s home and veterinary surgery where Alf Wight (James Herriot) lived and worked.
-The museum houses the world’s largest collection of James Herriot memorabilia and veterinary instruments, plus interactive exhibits that delight visitors of all ages.
+The museum houses the world’s largest collection of James Herriot memorabilia and veterinary instruments, plus interactive exhibits that delight visitors of all ages, making our visitor attraction a great choice for your day trip from York.

 Family-Friendly Features: